|Dorset holiday||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 Apple vinegar is usually called cider vinegar or Apple cider vinegar.
 However the cider part of the process is not strictly necessary so apple vinegar is more correct.
 Historically vinegar was alcoholic brewing that has gone wrong.
 If you are aiming for vinegar rather than cider the process is extremely easy!

 Moulds, yeasts and bacteria are all naturally present in the air and on the fruit so if you control the

 rotting fermentation process correctly the right process will dominate.

 First: select your apples.
 The taste of the product will depend on the taste of the apples.
-The best vinegar we have tasted came from a wild apple tree: the apples were small, hard, dry and not good eating but they had incredible flavour.
+The best vinegar we have tasted came from a wild apple tree: the apples were small, hard, astringent and sharp and not good eating but they had incredible flavour.
 So try tasting wild apples - sometimes you may be surprised!
-Many eating apple varieties will make fine vinegar - see the jar in the photo.
+Many eating apple varieties will also make fine vinegar - see the jar in the photo.

 Second step: Don't use many brown, mouldy apples - most of the surface browning you get on apples is caused by mould and this can be distasteful, so too much will impair the vinegar.
 Cut, mince, crush or otherwise mangle the good apples: we aren't trying to extract the juice at this stage - although you can do that is you wish (and have a press) - but we do want the maximum surface for the fermentation to work on.
 The apple pieces don't have to be very small - slicing the apples is adequate.

 Put the treated apples into containers - you need ones that you can cover with a cloth, to exclude flies and such while allowing the air access.
 The better the air access, the faster can the bacteria work, so shallow, wide jars or other containers are best.
 A bucket is fine.